vishandi/tp/docs/UserGuide.md

 Format: `viewGroup t/TAG`

-* Ensure that the tag is present for at least one person in the list of contacts!
+* Ensure that the tag is present for at least one person in the person list!

 Examples:
 * `viewGroup t/groupmates`